-This is a system which involves the growing of food crops in spaces between hedge-rows of trees or shrubs, which must undergo regular pruning every five or six weeks.
-The species of plants that can be used for alley cropping include: nitrogen fixing Gliricidia and Leucaena.
+what is the ALLEY cropping system?
+This is a system which involves the growing of food crops in spaces between hedgerows of trees or shrubs, which must undergo regular pruning every five or six weeks.
+The species of plants that can be used for alley cropping system cropping include nitrogen fixing Gliricidia and Leucaena.
 The spacing of these plants is put at 4 metres between rows, to allow enough space for the growing of food crops.
 The soil nutrients are recycled through the decomposition of the organic residue.

-(i) The pruned leaves help in the feeding of ruminants in the dry season as fodder.
+(i) In the alley cropping system The pruned leaves help in the feeding of ruminants in the dry season as fodder.

-(ii) The branches or stems are cut and used as yam stake and firewood.
+(ii) The branches or stems in the alley cropping system are cut and used as yam stakes and firewood.

 (iii) The shades provided by the plants help to suppress weed growth.